 The one organizational area where rates were elevated was in the Office of Facilities Engineering, and the one injury category of concern NIEHS-wide was injury to the eyes.
-The report that compliance with noted the requirement for safetv alasses is "variable."
+The report compliance noted that with the safety requirement for glasses is "variable."

-The good report cited training as one of the key factors in continuing to improve the NIEHS safety and health record.
-A general laboratory safety course is required of all those working in labs, and a radiation safety course is mandatory for those handling radioactive substances.
-Other specialized training is offered, for example, animal handling workshops given by the Comparative Medicine Branch, and fire safety workshops given by the Health and Safety Office.
+The good report cited training as one of the key factors in continuing to improve the NIEHS safety and health A general laboratory safety record. course is required of all those working in labs, and a radiation safety course is mandatory for those handling radioactive substances.
+Other specialized training is offered, for example, animal handling workshops given by the Comparative Branch, Medicine and fire safety workshops given by the Health and Safety Office.